My Demon: Reception

-Singapore's national newspaper The Straits Times gave My Demon four out of five stars, praising the series for its cast and execution of the plot, and the good chemistry between the lead cast members Song Kang and Kim Yoo-jung.
+Singapore's national newspaper The Straits Times gave My Demon four out of five stars, praising the series for its cast and execution of the plot, and the good chemistry between the lead cast members Song Kang and Kim You-jung.
 The series ranked second on Netflix's Global Top 10 TV (Non-English) category.
 It was also the eighth most searched show on Google Philippines for 2024.